guimiaozhang/websites-clicks-monitoring/README.md

 # Monitering Multivariate Negative Binomial with Machine Learning Methods

 This is my master degree project.
-R is the main coding language whereas Python was employed while first attemps to construct 3-D plots.
+R is the main coding language whereas Python was also employed as a complementary.

 Only generalized functions to process and analyze data using different methods has been uploaded as "functions.R".